-With all the things that CPA firms have going on right now – namely tackling remote and hybrid working, juggling vast tax law changes, helping clients with government programs, and more – addressing technology can sometimes be on the back burner.
+With all the things that accounting firms have going on right now – namely tackling remote and hybrid working, juggling vast tax law changes, helping clients with government programs, and more – addressing technology can sometimes be on the back burner.
 The brutal reality is that the further firms get behind on technology, the more they lose their competitive advantage and ultimately end up making things harder for themselves both in the long and short term.

 So when you have a minute to pop your head out of the piles on your desk and the spreadsheets on your screen, do a quick scan of your firm and make sure you’re not making these common mistakes.
 If you are, keep calm, we’ve got you covered with quick steps you can take to prevent a catastrophe while you’re busy taking care of your clients.

 Here are some of the most frequent accounting technology blunders, as well as how to fix them.

 Employees who do not have any basic cybersecurity training are far more vulnerable to security threats.
 Simulated phishing training is one of the most basic and effective methods for your firm to enhance its cybersecurity.
 All employees should be required to go through hands-on simulated phishing email training.
 According to a recent study conducted by Cofense, 82 percent of employees who received email phishing training were able to identify a phishing email within the first minute of receiving it.

 Now you can stop frantically trying to remember passwords and let LastPass or Practice Protect take care of your password management for you.
 All account information is stored in a secure vault and with the auto-fill feature, there’s no need to write down any login information.
 The software also has two-factor authentication so that even if someone does find your credentials, there’s an additional layer of security that they have to go through.